 In the past few years in the TBT (The Basketball Tournament) Tournament, we have seen Team Challenge ALS compete at the highest level.
 They came one basket away from taking down the now four-time champions Overseas Elite to win the two million dollar prize.
-For those who don’t know what the TBT Tournament is, five on five winner-take-all basketball tournament consisting of former college and NBA players and top overseas players.
+Those who don’t know what the TBT Tournament is, five on five winner-take-all basketball tournament consisting of former college and NBA players and top overseas players.

-Team Challenge ALS created by Sean Marshall, who played basketball at Boston College.
+Team Challenge ALS was created by Sean Marshall, who played basketball at Boston College.
 While at Boston College, he roomed with Pete Frates, a baseball star at the college.
-Pete Frates was diagnosed with ALS at 27 years old and has done so much to raise awareness for this disease, which includes creating the Ice Bucket Challenge with his friend Pat Quinn.
+Pete Frates was diagnosed with ALS at 27 years old and has done so much to raise awareness for this disease, including creating the Ice Bucket Challenge with his friend Pat Quinn.
 He has raised millions of dollars to help research and find a cure someday for ALS.
 Team Challenge ALS plays for Pete and all those living with ALS.

 You created Team Challenge ALS because Pete Frates was your roommate at Boston College, where you played in college.
 Besides being a great athlete, could you describe Pete and your time with him in college?

 Marshall: I met Pete freshman year, and we were friends throughout our four years there.
 He has always been someone who could positively change your mood.
 If I was down, he always found a way to turn that around.
 He has that effect on everyone.
 It doesn’t surprise me that he has done so much for ALS awareness because he’s the type of person that will accomplish what he set out to accomplish.
 I’m honored to play for someone so admirable.

 You’ve been quoted as saying, “We play for a community.”
 How did you find a roster willing to sacrifice possibly earning money in the TBT Tournament for this great cause?